 GK110 adds the ability for read-only data in global memory to be loaded through the same cache used by the texture pipeline via a standard pointer without the need to bind a texture beforehand and without the sizing limitations of standard textures.
 Since this is a separate cache with a separate memory pipe and with relaxed memory coalescing rules, use of this feature can benefit the performance of bandwidth-limited kernels.
 This feature will be automatically enabled and utilized where possible by the compiler when compiling for GK110 as long as certain conditions are met.
-Foremost among these requirements is that the data must be read-only, as the read-only data cache is incoherent with respect to writes.
-In order to allow the compiler to detect that this condition is satisfied, pointers used for loading such data should be marked with both the constand__restrict__ qualifiers.
+Foremost among these requirements is that the data must be guaranteed read-only for the duration of the kernel, as the read-only data cache is incoherent with respect to writes.
+In order to allow the compiler to detect that this condition is satisfied, a necessary (but not always sufficient) condition is that pointers used for loading such data should be marked with both the constand__restrict__ qualifiers.
 Note that adding these qualifiers where applicable can improve code generation quality via other mechanisms on earlier GPUs as well.

 Note that the read-only data cache accessed via const __restrict__ is separate and distinct from the constant cache acessed via the __constant__ qualifier.
 Data loaded through the constant cache must be relatively small and must be accessed uniformly for good performance (i.e., all threads of a warp should access the same location at any given time), whereas data loaded through the read-only data cache can be much larger and can be accessed in a non-uniform pattern.
 These two data paths can be used simultaneously for different data if desired.